 This story isn’t about traditional marketing, though.
 The example detailed below is how our team at Directive Consulting used conversion rate optimization to increase ebook downloads from key marketing decision makers by nearly 14% on LinkedIn.

-There are three main ingredients to CRO — targeting, ad optimization, and the post-click experience.
+There are three main ingredients to CRO — targeting, ad optimization, and the post-click landing page.
 These main components each played a part in getting an ebook promoted on LinkedIn from a 4.68% conversion rate up to a 17.86% conversion rate.